TL;DR — 6 Key Takeaways

 • Does this replace something else?

 Because of this discipline, teams avoid silent expansion that slowly kills budgets and momentum.
+Effective scope change management requires a formal review process—even for minor additions—so that trade-offs are documented and approved at the right level of authority.

 Fix Time, Flex Scope